How, Where and What to Sell

 2. eBay

-eBay has become rather expensive compared to other listing options and not as successful as it was for me a few years ago.
+eBay has become rather expensive compared to other listing options and not as successful as it was a few years ago.

-It is great to be able to see if what I am selling will sell and for how much.
+It is great to be able to see if what you want to sell, will sell and for how much.

 3. Gumtree

-It is faster and easier for me to list there than eBay, not to mention cheaper.
+It is faster and easier to list there than eBay, also free.

-It is usually sold to locals so no postage or messing around either, meaning it is generally a faster transaction.
+It is usually sold to locals, so there is no postage or messing around either, meaning it is generally a faster transaction.

 4. Classified Papers

-Online trading papers/forums can sometimes be good, especially if it is a niche item or specific collectable however, this isn’t my preferred method.
+Online trading papers/forums can sometimes be good, especially if it is a niche item or specific collectable.

 If the item you have would appeal to older generations, this is often a good option.